atonu1971/Mutation-analysis-of-spike-proteins-among-SARS-CoV-2-Variants/README.md

 | Understanding sequence similarity and mutations of different SARS CoV-2 variants                           |
 | Illustrating for a specific gene of interest how much the variants are different from the reference genome |

 **Note: This Readme file summarizes the background, objectives and precise description of the workflow.
 Please see the .ipynb jupyter notebook (Spike Protein Mutation Between SARS CoV-2 Strains.ipynb) file in the file section.
-That section will walk you through step by step in this project.**
+That file will walk you through step by step in this project.**

 ## Introduction